-- 1 tablespoon vanilla extract
+- 1 tablespoon vanilla extract - yes, tablespoon!

-- 3 cups old-fashioned rolled oats (do not use instant or steel-cut oats)
+- 3 cups old-fashioned rolled oats - do NOT use instant or steel-cut oats

 - 1 ½ cups raisins

-- Using a mixer on high speed, cream the softened butter with the brown sugar and granulated sugar until light and fluffy, about 2 to 3 minutes, scraping the sides of the bowl if needed.
-On medium speed, beat in the eggs, one at a time, and add the vanilla extract.
+- Mix wet ingredients: Using a mixer (with the paddle attachment) or an electric handheld mixer on medium-high speed, cream the softened butter with brown sugar and granulated sugar until light and fluffy, about 2 to 3 minutes, scraping the sides of the bowl as needed.
+Then, reduce to medium speed and beat in the eggs, one at a time.
+Next, mix in the vanilla extract.

 - Combine the dry and wet ingredients: Gradually mix in the dry ingredients mixture into the wet ingredients mixture, until combined and no pockets of flour remain.
 Do not overmix.

 - Then, mix in the oats and raisins on low speed (or using a rubber spatula) until evenly incorporated.
 The dough should be very sticky.